Gallery-of-Kaeon/Kaeon-FUSION/README.md

 an implementation of Kaeon FUSION can be written in any language and for any platform, as long as it conforms to the rules laid out in the specification.

+### How long has Kaeon FUSION been in development?

+At the time of writing,
+Kaeon FUSION has officially been in development for about eleven months, and was built upon things that were in development for around one and a half years before the project began.

 ### How often will Kaeon FUSION be updated?

-At the time of writing,
-Kaeon FUSION has officially been in development for about ten months, and was built upon things that were in development for around one year before the project began.
 You should expect to see several minor updates per month, with major updates occurring between once per month and once every three months.